18F/guides/content/methods/discover/system-map.md

 <section class="method--section method--section--government-considerations" markdown="1" >

-## Considerations for use in government{#con-system-map}
+## Government considerations{#con-system-map}

 No PRA implications.
 Even when users are present, the PRA explicitly exempts direct observation and non-standardized conversation, 5 CFR 1320.3(h)3.
-If you are not working with government employees, you will need to observe standard precautions for archiving personally identifiable information.
+If you are not working with federal government employees, you will need to observe standard precautions for archiving personally identifiable information.

 </section>